Virtual Networking Mode

 The resources in your StrongDM network can operate in one of two connectivity modes: Virtual Networking Mode or Loopback Mode.

-Virtual Networking Mode is a new mode of operation that enables the StrongDM client to connect to many resources concurrently using a software-defined, IP-based network.
-Virtual Networking Mode uses a virtual point-to-point network device for IP tunneling.
+Virtual Networking Mode is a mode of operation that enables client applications to connect to many resources concurrently through a software-defined, IP-based network exposed by the StrongDM client.
+Virtual Networking Mode uses a virtual point-to-point network device for local IP tunneling from client applications to the StrongDM client.

-You can configure Virtual Networking Mode to use a private IP address space or the Carrier-Grade Network Address Translation (CGNAT) IP address space, 100.64.0.0/10, which includes IP addresses from 100.64.0.0 to 100.127.255.255.
+You can configure Virtual Networking Mode to use a RFC 1918-compliant private IP address space or the Carrier-Grade Network Address Translation (CGNAT) IP address space, 100.64.0.0/10, which includes IP addresses from 100.64.0.0 to 100.127.255.255.
 Each IP address space offers a size in terms of maximum allocatable IP addresses, giving you the flexibility to choose the appropriate space for the number of resources you wish to connect.
+The configured IP address space may be a subnet of these IP address spaces (that is, StrongDM does not require the entire IP address space to be dedicated to Virtual Networking Mode, and some portion of that space may be used for other applications).

 Loopback Mode, StrongDM’s classic mode of operation, allows the client to connect to resources using the local loopback adapter in the user’s operating system.
 When in Loopback Mode, the client can use ports on all 127.0.0.1 addresses (that is, localhost or loopback addresses) to support connections to resources.
-A file descriptor limit, however, restricts the number of resources that users can connect to simultaneously, depending on their operating system: 1,024 resources for Linux-based, 256 resources for macOS, and 512 resources for Windows.
+Operating system file descriptor limits, however, may restrict the number of resources that users can connect to simultaneously.

 Use both connectivity modes